Need the facts, with no BS, about passing the 2015 California PPO Private Patrol Operator license test?

 To apply for a company license, submit the $700 company license fee, two recent passport-quality photographs and a Private Patrol Operator Live Scan form signed by the Live Scan Operator.
 A $32 DOJ fingerprint processing fee and a $19 FBI fingerprint processing fee must be paid at the Live Scan site for each applicant, partner, and officer.
 Send your application to the Bureau of Security and Investigative Services, P.O.
 Box 989002, West Sacramento, CA 95798-9002.
 (A Qualified Manager who is also an applicant, partner, or officer is not required to send in another set of fingerprints or pay another fingerprint processing fee.)

-A Private Patrol Operator who employs armed security guards must have $1 million in insurance - $500,000 for one loss due to bodily injury or death, and $500,000 for one loss due to injury or destruction of property.
+A Private Patrol Operator must have $1 million in insurance - $500,000 for one loss due to bodily injury or death, and $500,000 for one loss due to injury or destruction of property.

 An individual, partnership, or corporation seeking a license as a Private Patrol Operator must specify in the application the individual who will manage the business on a day-to-day basis.